DreamOps/selenium-page-flows/README.md

 * [Presentation with complete speaker notes](https://docs.google.com/a/nimbleuser.com/presentation/d/1j-F-ulZzU_0d8pLoCPN54GPfhuaAh1bNfTOA34XsOro/edit)

+For more about Enterprise Development on Force.com, visit [DreamOps.org](http://dreamops.org).

 ## Setup using Eclipse

 * Use Eclipse Kepler, or another version with Maven support